larchanjo/larchanjo.github.io/_posts/2020-02-02-mutation-testing-testing-your-unit-tests-with-pitest.md

 PIT is different.
 It's

-* Fast - can analyse in minutes what would take earlier systems days
+* Fast - can analyze in minutes what would take earlier systems days
 * Easy to use - works with ant, maven, gradle and others
 * Actively developed
 * Actively supported